 Brandon Epstein, CFVA, CFVE

 Brandon started his law enforcement career in 2007 as a patrol officer with a municipal police agency.
 While serving as a major crimes detective in 2014, Brandon saw the power of video evidence in investigations and began to specialize in video forensics.
 Since then, he has performed hundreds of examinations involving thousands of hours of digital video and has been qualified as an expert witness over a dozen times in the past two years.

-Brandon is a Certified Forensic Video Analyst (CFVA), Certified Forensic Video Examiner (CFVE) and is finishing a Master of Science degree in Recording Arts – Emphasis Media Forensics.
-He is active with many professional organizations, including the Scientific Working Group on Digital Evidence, the IAI Forensic Video Certification Board, the IACP Cybercrime and Digital Evidence committee and ASTM Committee E30 on Forensic Science.
-He regularly provides digitsal forensic instruction to local, state, and federal law enforcement officers nationwide.
+Brandon is a Certified Forensic Video Analyst (CFVA), Certified Forensic Video Examiner (CFVE) and holds a Master of Science degree in Recording Arts – Emphasis Media Forensics.
+He is active with many professional organizations, including the Scientific Working Group on Digital Evidence, the IAI Forensic Video Certification Board, the IACP Cybercrime and Digital Evidence committee, the American Academy of Forensic Science and the NIST/OSAC VIdeo/Image Technology and Analysis Subcommittee.
+He regularly provides digital forensic instruction to local, state, and federal law enforcement officers nationwide.
 Brandon lives in New Jersey with his wife and daughter.